cohere-ai/notebooks/README.md

-# notebooks
+# Get started with Cohere!

-Code examples and jupyter notebooks for the Cohere Platform
+This repo contains code examples and jupyter notebooks for you to get started with the Cohere Platform

 ### 1. Text Classification Using Embeddings